FrankieFinancial/onboarding-widget/README.md

 // When loading an existing applicant, if requestAddress is true and applicant doesn't have an address yet,
 // one will be included and the user will be required to input their address details.
 Defaults to true, including the address pages by default.
 requestAddress: boolean = true
+// when lazyIDCheck is true, it means that the ID details will only be requested to the user if they fail KYC check using their personal details
+lazyIDCheck: boolean = false
+// when requestAddress is false, address will be skipped all together, reducing the number of steps to complete the forms,
+// but also reducing the chances of a positive match
+requestAddress: boolean = true
+// when idScanVerification is true, we'll include a third party "Onfido UI" at the end of the normal flow
+// to request and check validity of document scans using OCR
+idScanVerification: boolean = false
 ```

 ## To obtain a Google API key